JossueE/Local-LLM-for-Robots/llm/README.md

 > [!TIP]
 > When adding values, **store them in lowercase** (and normalize inputs to lowercase) to ensure consistent matching.
+> The system is prepared to receive unnormalized text, but I recommend normalizing it for greater reliability.

 ### General Q&A (RAG)
 Add entries to `config/data/general_rag.json`: